triestpa/Police-Analysis-Python/README.md

 ![citations and arrests by race and violation](https://cdn.patricktriest.com/blog/images/posts/policing-data/citations_and_arrests_by_race_and_violation.png)

-We can see in this chart that Black drivers are more likely, across the board, to be issued a citation than white drivers, and Hispanic and Black drivers are generally arrested at a higher rate than white drivers (with the exception of the rather ambiguous "other" category).
-Asian drivers are arrested at very low rates, and their citation rates are all over the place.
+We can see in these charts that Hispanic and Black drivers are generally arrested at a higher rate than white drivers (with the exception of the rather ambiguous "Other" category). and  that Black drivers are more likely, across the board, to be issued a citation than white drivers.
+Asian drivers are arrested at very low rates, and their citation rates are highly variable.

 These results are compelling, and are suggestive of potential racial bias, but they are too inconsistent across violation types to provide any definitive answers.
 Let's dig deeper to see what else we can find.